georgemandis/jekyll-rss-feeds/README.md

 Jekyll RSS Feed Templates
 =========================

+**NOTE:** If you're a fan of this project you should checkout the sister project: [jekyll-json-feeds](https://github.com/snaptortoise/jekyll-json-feeds).

 A few Liquid templates to use for rendering RSS feeds for your Jekyll blog.
 Featuring four kinds of feeds:

 - **feed.xml** &mdash; Renders the 10 most recent posts.